-The Meeting, with the vote in favor of 430,891,099 Certificates (100.0% of the total represented) adopted the following resolution:
+The Meeting, with the vote in favor of 355,513,346 Certificates (69.78% of the total represented) and the abstention of 153,934,979 Certificates (30.22% of the total represented), adopted by majority vote of the Holders present the following resolution:

-TWELFTH: Fernando José Vizcaya Ramos, Claudia Beatriz Zermeño Inclán, Alejandra Tapia Jiménez, José Daniel Hernández Torres, José Roberto Flores Coutiño, Ricardo Ramírez Gutiérrez or any proxy of the Common Representative, are hereby appointed as special delegates of this Meeting, so that, jointly or separately, they may perform all the necessary or convenient acts and/or formalities that may be required, as the case may be, to fully comply with the resolutions adopted at this Meeting, including, without limitation, to go before the notary public of their choice, if necessary, to notarize these minutes in their entirety or as appropriate, to file the applicable notices and notifications, as well as to carry out the procedures that may be required before the CNBV, the BMV, Indeval and any other corresponding authorities.
+IX.
+Fernando José Vizcaya Ramos, Claudia Beatriz Zermeño Inclán, Elena Rodríguez Moreno, Alejandra Tapia Jiménez, José Luis Urrea Sauceda, Lucila Adriana Arredondo Gastélum, José Daniel Hernández Torres, José Antonio Guerrero Luna, Mariel Martínez Chávez, José Roberto Flores Coutiño, Yunnuel Montiel Flores, Ricardo Ramírez Gutiérrez, Jazmin Leyva Chacón or any proxy of the Common Representative, are hereby appointed as special delegates of this Meeting, so that, jointly or separately, they may perform all the necessary or convenient acts and/or formalities that may be required, as the case may be, to fully comply with the resolutions adopted at this Meeting, including, without limitation, to go before the notary public of their choice, if necessary, to notarize these minutes in their entirety or as appropriate, to file the applicable notices and notifications, as well as to carry out the procedures that may be required before the CNBV, the BMV, Indeval and any other corresponding authorities.